Vyral/jason-bramblett/_posts/2022-09-26-one-small-thing-that-could-cost-you-greatly.md

 {% include excerpt.html %}

 Have you ever thought about doing a title search?
-Most people haven’t, but it can actually cost you greatly.
-You could have all of your stuff on a moving truck ready to move into your dream home, just to find out that you have to move back in due to a title issue.
+Most people haven’t, but avoiding it cost you greatly.
+You could have all of your stuff on a truck ready to move into your dream home, just to find out that you have to move back in due to a title issue.
 I don’t want this to happen to you, so today I’m going over everything you need to know about title searches and what to focus on.&nbsp;

 **Get all the information by watching the video above or skip to individual topics using these timestamps:&nbsp;**